Psy-Fer/interARTIC/README.md

   ./run.sh
   ```

-**IMPORTANT: Make sure the interARTIC binaries reside at a location with no white characters and non-ASCII characters in directory names.**
+**IMPORTANT: Make sure the interARTIC binaries reside at a location with no white characters.**

 The *run.sh* script has now launched a new interactive interARTIC session.
 To see your session, visit [http://127.0.0.1:5000](http://127.0.0.1:5000) on your web browser.
 Here, you can configure and run your next job using the graphical interface.
 Make sure you keep the terminal open to keep your interARTIC session running.